uoftweb/constitution/README.md

 The CRO shall select three (3) election dates before March 30th for the voting period.
 These dates will be announced in a minimum of two (2) weeks prior to elections dates and must fall on weekdays.

 The CRO and Scrutinizers shall provide each voting U of T registered student with a paper ballot on the voting dates and ask the student to place their ballot in an enclosed box.

 In preparation for a tie, the CRO shall select a U of T registered student executive from amongst the executive committee, to cast their ballot and seal it in an envelope.
 In the event of a tie for an executive position, one of the two Scrutinizers shall break the seal and count the ballot in order to break the tie.

 After the election is over, the CRO and Scrutinizers shall count the ballots.
 The candidate with the most votes shall be elected to the position.
 The CRO and Scrutinizers shall submit a report of the results of the elections to the Executive Committee and general members.

 Registered U of T students may not vote by proxy.
 Non-registered students may not nominate or vote in elections.

 Only registered U of T students who have paid any applicable membership fees and have been a member in good standing for 30 days prior to election dates are eligible for voting.

 Term of executive positions shall be from May 1st to April 30th.

 ### Candidate Nominations

-A record of all their participations within the club, their development skills, and their resume.
+A member of the Web Development Club can only apply to run for one executive position.
+The nomination package must include five signatures from other members of the club, a record of all their participations within the club, their development skills, and their resume.

 ### Maximum term of Executive Council